 Cross-functional teams cannot function effectively, and business processes cannot be transformed, without mastering skills such as driving innovation, embracing agility, effective communication, team building, strategic thinking and fostering collaboration, to name a few.
 The BA is an integral component of these project teams, often in a leadership position, and these core business skills are critical competencies for BAs to perform their roles effectively.

-What can organizations do to help business analyst stay relevant?
+What can organizations do to help business analysts stay relevant?

 The key is a commitment to continuous learning, and Skillsoft offers an extensive portfolio to develop these critical hard skills, digital competencies, and general business skills.